Purchasing the best shoes is vital

 - some school socks can be quite thick and this thickness may affect shoe fitting and comfort.

 - children grow rapidly and sometimes in rapid spurts and it can be surprising to realise that the shoes you had fitted at the beginning of the school year are too small by mid-year.

 - For younger children, it’s best to check shoe fit at the end of each school term.
 For upper primary or high school students, check shoe fit at least twice per year.

 Children of all ages are not good at providing reliable feedback when being fitted with shoes as they are often strongly influenced by styles, colours and brands.
 For this reason, it is important that children are professionally fitted, by a trained footwear fitter who can objectively assess for accurate fit.

-At Foot Health Clinic, our staff are trained footwear fitters and have completed extra training in fitting children’s shoes.
+Our podiatrists in Brisbane Northtside are trained footwear fitters and have completed extra training in fitting children’s shoes.